-HTC set to launch Flyer tablet with Gingerbread this March?Alex Wagner - Deputy Managing Editor, News Desk
+HTC set to launch Flyer tablet with Gingerbread this March?Alex Wagner - Editorial Director of News and Content

 There's been little to no other information about an HTC-made Android tablet other than this trademark filing, but a new report claims to have launch info for the still-unannounced device.
 According to device component suppliers speaking with Digitimes, HTC is set to release an Android tablet named the Flyer in March with the hopes of beating the XOOM and PlayBook to market.
 The Flyer is described as "an enlarged version" of the Desire and is said to be running Android 2.3, although it'll be upgradeable to Honeycomb later on.
 Those same sources also claim that HTC will be launching two more tablets in June with Android 3.0 pre-loaded.